crecs/SLSK/db_batch/HOWTOUSE.md

 5. When you're done, **if there are any entry fields left unused, delete 'em** (also VERY important)
 6. Save it and run the script -> `python3 convert.py`

-This way, two files will be generated with all entries formatted: `db_output.csv` and `log_output.txt`.
-You can import `db_output.csv` to a separate spreadsheet so you can copy-paste the cells directly to the database, and `log_output.txt` will have all your entries ready to add to the changelog as well (just make sure to do the usual polish, like stated in [CONTRIBUTING.md](../CONTRIBUTING.md)).
+This way, three files will be generated: `db_output.csv`, `log_output.txt` and `list_output.txt`.
+You can import `db_output.csv` to a separate spreadsheet so you can copy-paste the cells directly to the database, `log_output.txt` will format all your entries for the CHANGELOG as well and `list_output.txt` will format all your entries for the MISSINGLIST (just make sure to do the usual polish, like stated in [CONTRIBUTING.md](../CONTRIBUTING.md)).

 Using this is completely optional, but I'm sure it will be of use for many of us ;)